Calcot, Berkshire: Shopping

-Calcot is home to two large shopping complexes - the SavaCentre and the Pincents Lane Retail Park and has a car dealers between the two; all close to Junction 12 of the M4 motorway.
-In September 1981, an 81,000 ft2 hypermarket, a BHS and Sainsbury's joint enterprise, opened up.
+Calcot is home to two large shopping complexes – the SavaCentre and the Pincents Lane Retail Park; both close to Junction 12 of the M4 motorway.
+In September 1981, an 81,000 ft2 hypermarket, a BHS and Sainsbury's joint enterprise, opened.
 At the time, it was one of the largest hypermarkets in the United Kingdom.
 This store featured in the SavaCentre TV adverts in 1983.
-In 1989, Sainsbury's bought out BHS's 50% share in the partnership, and the following year the right side of the store was extended by 20,000 ft2 to over 101,000 ft2.
+In 1989, Sainsbury's bought out BHS's 50% share in the partnership, and the following year the store was extended by 20,000 ft2 to over 101,000 ft2.
 In August 1998, it was re-modelled, to provide a greater emphasis on food, at a cost £26m.
 The SavaCentre was downsized and re-branded as Sainsbury's in 2005, with the extension being sold off to Next.
-A further refurbishment took placein 2008.
+A further refurbishment took place in 2008.

 At the same time, the SavaCentre site was rebranded as the Calcot Retail Park, with branches of Sports Direct, Boots and McDonald's opening up.
-In 2015, an Argos in-store concession opened up inside Sainsbury's.
+In 2015, an Argos in-store concession opened inside Sainsbury's.
 However, the SavaCentre name is still more commonly used by the locals.
-On the other side of the car dealers, was the Pincents Lane Retail Park.
-This was anchored by a branch of Homebase, but also featuring a branch of Dunelm Mill, Carpetright, Utopia Nightclub and Reading Megabowl bowling alley.
+The Pincents Lane Retail Park was anchored by a branch of Homebase, but also featuring a branch of Dunelm Mill, Carpetright, Utopia Nightclub and Reading Megabowl bowling alley.
 In 2015, the retail park was demolished (apart from the Dunelm Mill store) and a new branch of IKEA was opened in its place in July 2016.
 The original plan was for a three-storey 38,000 m2 store, but in the end a reduced 31,845 m2 store over two floors was built because of the growth in online shopping.